Crime has fallen in Calderdale, official figures show

 Crime has fallen over the last year in Calderdale, official police records reveal.

-West Yorkshire Police recorded 22,972 offences in Calderdale in the 12 months to September, according to the Office for National Statistics.
+West Yorkshire Police recorded 23,407 offences in Calderdale in the 12 months to June, according to the ONS.

 Crimes recorded in Calderdale included:

-Overall, police recorded 6% fewer crimes across England and Wales – there were around 5.7 million offences in the year to September.
+Overall, police recorded 4% fewer crimes across England and Wales, with around 5.8 million offences recorded in the year to June.